ostadabbas/ASD-Behavior-Classification/README.md

 $ make -j32
 $ make install -j32  # This installs into the environmen
 ```
 This will install Caffe2.
+Once Caffe2 is installed,  next thing to be done is to install [Detect and Track Code] (https://github.com/facebookresearch/DetectAndTrack).
+Please follow the instruction as informed there to install the algorithm code.
+Next please replace the tools/test_on_single_video.py from our directory to the Detect and Track Tools/test_on_single_video.py. copy all the otehr files from our directory to Detec and Track home directory.

-Once Caffe2 is installed, you can run Pose_Estimation.py.
+You can run Pose_Estimation.py.

 ### 4. PoTion ###